How much does it cost to live in Portugal?

-The most expensive cities to live in Portugal are Funchal (in the island of Madeira), Lisbon, Porto, Braga, Coimbra and Aveiro, although average prices in these cities are still lower than in other European capitals.
+The most expensive cities to live in in Portugal are Funchal (on the island of Madeira), Lisbon, Porto, Braga, Coimbra and Aveiro, although average prices in these cities are still lower than in other European capitals.

 Find out more about Living in Portugal

 Brian and Lisa Kahan, who are originally from the USA, share their story of finding a dream home in Portugal...